Why was this work needed?

 What were the benefits?

 This study clearly showed that there is no reason to believe there is a link between the MMR vaccine and autism in children.
-This has been key to rebuilding public confidence in the vaccine and ensuring that children are vaccinated against these dangerous, infectious diseases.
+This has been key to rebuilding public confidence in the safety of the vaccine and ensuring that children are vaccinated against these dangerous, infectious diseases.

 What type of data was involved?